Amerigo Thodé: Life and career

-In January 2016 Thodé was convicted of leaking confidential information from a meeting from the College of Financial Oversight.
+In January 2016 Thodé was convicted of leaking confidential information from a meeting of the College of Financial Oversight.
 He subsequently shared this information on a radio show and in an MFK press conference.
 Thodé was sentenced to a conditional fine of 1400 Netherlands Antillean guilder.
 An appeal verdict at the Joint Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Sint Eustatius and Saba in December 2016 resulted in the same sentence.
-He appealed at the Supreme Court of the Netherlands on 4 January 2017.
-In March 2019 the Attorney General at the Supreme Court stated that there was a legal ground to convict Thodé.
+He appealed to the Supreme Court of the Netherlands on 4 January 2017.
+In March 2019 the Attorney General at the Supreme Court stated that there were legal grounds to convict Thodé.
 In October 2019 Thodé lost his appeal.

-For the 2016 elections Thodé held the fifth position on the MFK list.
-As the MFK obtained four seats he did not enter the Estates.

-When Gilmar Pisas became Prime Minister in March 2017 Thodé returned to the Estates on 24 March and once more became President.
-William Millerson took over the Presidency on 11 May 2017.
+For the 2016 elections Thodé held the fifth position on the MFK list, obtaining 84 votes.
+As the MFK won only four seats he did not enter the parliament.
+When Gilmar Pisas became Prime Minister in March 2017 Thodé returned to the parliament on 24 March and once more became president.
+For the 2017 Curaçao general election he was number 29 on the party list and obtained 53 votes.
+William Millerson took over the presidency on 11 May 2017.

+Thodé was re-elected during the 2021 Curaçao general election.
+He had been number 11 on the party list under new leader Pisas and obtained 120 votes.
+He subsequently served as parliamentary leader for the MFK.

+In parliament Thodé served in the commission for kingdom affairs.
+He was a fierce opponent of a law to implement a Caribbean Organ for Reform and Development (Dutch: Caribisch Orgaan voor Hervorming en Ontwikkeling).
+His fellow MFK member and Minister of Education, Sithree van Heydoorn, called Thodé one of the best political analysts of the island.
+Thodé was seen as one of the most experienced members of the parliament and was praised for his broad knowledge.
+He could be fierce against political opponents and he debated in a loud voice.

+Personal life

+On 22 November 2023 it was announced Thodé suffered from health issues.
+He was subsequently hospitalised in the Curaçao Medical Center, where he passed into a coma.
+He recovered from the coma but could not reassume his position in parliament.
+Thodé died at Hamied's Hospice in Willemstad on 14 December 2023, at age 73.